smirnou/swiss-re-coffee-shop/README.md

 ```bash
 java -jar target/swiss-re-coffee-shop-1.0-SNAPSHOT.jar
 ```
+## Changelog

+Keep track of all changes to this project in the [CHANGELOG](CHANGELOG.md).
+The changelog includes a detailed list of updates, bug fixes, and new feature additions for each version of the CoffeeShop application.

+You can view the full changelog [here](./CHANGELOG.md).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.